MurphyPone/murphypone.github.io/src/content/fldr.md

 for $(a_1, ..., a_n) \in Z^+$ summing to $m$, with $p_i = \frac{a_i}{m}$.
 To go from the logarithmic encoding of $p$ to the polynomial encoding of the KY-DDG is an exponential scaling process.
 In other words, to optimally encode and sample a binomial distribution with $n=50, p=61/500$, the KY-DDG has a staggering depth of $10^{104}$ which is roughly equivalent to $10^{91}$ terrabytes.
 Talk about combinatorials which fry your gonads![^11]

-FLDR, on the otherhand, scales _linearly_ with the number of bits needed to encode $p$:
+FLDR, on the other hand, scales _linearly_ with the number of bits needed to encode $p$:

 ![](/images/fldr-6.png)